electrocret/LibreNMSAPIClient-Scripts/README.md

 # Contributing
 -If you'd like to contribute a script, please fork, create a new folder, and create a pull request.
+-If you find an issue with a script, please create a pull request if you know how to fix it, otherwise please open an issue.

 [1]: https://github.com/librenms/librenms/tree/master "LibreNMS Project"